Meet Dr. Jandes

 A new path and renewed purpose to help patients

 To quote Shakespeare “there are more things in heaven and earth than are dreamt of in your philosophy.”
 This has become the core of my daily perspective.
 These hard life experiences were the key to unlocking my path forward.
 Through my interactions with patient after patient I realized that I can learn just as much, if not more, from their life experiences than I can teach them.
 This has taught me to understand the limitations of my training; that I am not willing to be limited in how I help my patients, my family, my community, or my world.
 There are plenty of other approaches in healing and I am in the process of learning as many of them as I can to build a best-practices model that provides the most well-rounded, comprehensive approach to healing based on what is available in the world.
-Over the course of four years I studied to become a certified functional medicine practitioner through the Institute for Functional Medicine.
-This led me to create Wellness Recovery, a best-practices model for treating addiction and maximizing vitality.
+Over the course of four years I studied to become a certified functional medicine practitioner through the Institute for Functional Medicine and continue learning each day how to optimize our perfect human creation in an imperfect world.